richard-scryber/PaperworkDayDocs/docs/templates/tables.md

 ---
 layout: default
-title: Page Headers and Footers
+title: Tables and Row Elements
 parent: Template Content
-nav_order: 1
+nav_order: 7
 ---

 # Template Content
 {: .no_toc }

-Paperwork supports the use of page headers and footers within the body element of the template.
+The table elements are a powerful binding constructs.

+The supported inner elements are the optional thead, tbody, tfoot along with the standard tr's with inner td's

 <details open markdown="block">
   <summary>